Claude Code Session & Worktree Manager

 Features

-Create, resume, rename, and organize AI coding sessions.
-Import existing sessions.
-Every session links to a Claude Code session ID for seamless resumption.
+Create, resume, rename, and organize your Claude Code sessions.
+Import existing sessions from ~/.claude/projects/.
+Every session links to a Claude Code session ID for seamless --resume.

 Git Worktree Integration